OSU-Sustainability-Office/sustainability_map_old/README.md

 # OSU Sustainability Map
-**A link to the map will be posted here once it is published online.**
+**The map can be accessed [here](http://carbon.campusops.oregonstate.edu/map/).**

-This project aims to replace an aging sustainability map housed on the Sustainability Office's "Food" page.
-The new map will add new features, and will provide a more engaging map experience using Google Maps API.
+This project aims to replace an aging sustainability map housed on the [Sustainability Office's "Food" page](http://fa.oregonstate.edu/sustainability/operations/food).
+The new map will add new features, and will provide a more engaging map experience using Google Maps JavaScript API.

+ - V1.0.0 was completed on 1/8/2018 by Jack Woods, and implemented a basic map with toggle-able layers and custom branding.